loopandlearn/news/docs/index.md

 open-source diabetes technologies.
 His work continues to shape the future of automated insulin delivery.

+#### Women's Health

+Important information was shared about women’s issues, which we’ll expound on in an upcoming News From Loop and Learn Special Edition:

+Can your menstrual cycle affect your insulin needs?
+Absolutely — and now, we have the data to back it up.
+Carson Wedding (University of Colorado Anschutz) shared powerful new insights into how different phases of the menstrual cycle impact glucose patterns in women with T1D — using an innovative method called BlockRQA.

 An [insightful poster](https://www.facebook.com/1166328317/posts/10235978041529156/){:target="_blank"} explored the lived experiences of women with type 1 diabetes (T1D) navigating perimenopause and menopause — a topic that still lacks sufficient research and clinical guidance.
 The study revealed that 88% of participants reported that